SiFli SDK RF Test Guide

 }

-Template B: switch the application UART into HCI H4 pass-through for use by the CMW500.
+Template B: switch the application UART to HCI H4 passthrough for the CMW500.

-After this, the calling thread must not return to the main loop and access this UART, otherwise the next rt_device_read(NULL) will assert.
+After this, the calling thread must not return to its main loop and access that UART, otherwise the next rt_device_read(NULL) will assert.
 You must release the UART and permanently suspend the current thread:

 extern void uart_ipc_path_change(void);